wp-plugins/wp-qr-code-login/readme.txt

 = Usage =

 1. Scan QR code on login screen of your site.
+(Coming soon, iOS companion app!)
 2. Open link scanned in your mobile browser.
 3. That's it!
 (If you don't have a cookie on your mobile browser recognizing you, the first time you try this you'll have to log in on your phone.
 After that you should be home free)